 Read more: the complete travel guide for Venice, Italy

 Discover Venice’s hidden alleys, romantic bridges, and vibrant markets as you gently move through the water on a gondola boat tour.
-These gondola rides are a unique and romantic way to see the city and cost about 80 EUR (88 USD) per 40-minute ride.
+These gondola rides are a romantic way to see the city and cost about 80 EUR per 40-minute ride.

-Everything goes by boat here, though you can easily spend your days strolling along the canals or crossing bridges sipping Italian coffee.
+Everything goes by boat here, though we easily spent our days strolling along the canals, sipping Italian coffee.
 The best time to head out is in the mornings or late afternoons, as the city center gets very busy midday, especially in the peak season.

 We recommend to rent a car in Italy through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.